-- (a) including audit services in respect of a body corporate and insolvency services; but - (b) excluding a person who provides those services if - (i) that person is employed by a public authority; - (ii) that person is employed by an undertaking which does not provide accountancy services to a third party by way of business; or - (iii) that person's duties relate solely to the provision of accountancy services to his or her employer;
+- (a) including - i. audit services in respect of a body corporate and insolvency services; or - ii. bookkeeping services; but - (b) excluding a person who provides those services if - i. that person is employed by a public authority; - ii. that person is employed by an undertaking which does not provide accountancy services to a third party by way of business; or - iii. that person's duties relate solely to the provision of accountancy services to his or her employer.